Blog Weight Loss Do You Weigh More After Working Out? Why This Happens and Why You Shouldn’t Be Concerned

 • The type of exercise

-• Your age, weight and sex (male or female)
+• Your age, weight, and sex

 Just as when you’re resting, there’s no way to control how much energy is used throughout your workout.
-But you can adjust the length of time that you exercise, which will ultimately impact how many calories are burned.
+However, you can adjust the length of time that you exercise, which will ultimately impact how many calories are burned.

 See also